-Native mode allows the SATA and PATA controllers to operate as true PCI devices and therefore do not need dedicated legacy resources, which means it can be configured anywhere within the system.
-When either the SATA or PATA controller runs in native mode it only requires one PCI interrupt for both channels and also has the ability to share this interrupt with other devices in the system.
+Native mode allows the SATA controllers to operate as true PCI devices and therefore do not need dedicated legacy resources, which means they can be configured anywhere within the system.
+When either SATA controller 1 or 2 runs in native mode it only requires one PCI interrupt for both channels and also has the ability to share this interrupt with other devices in the system.
 Setting Enhanced mode in the BIOS setup program will automatically enable Native mode as Native mode is a subset of Enhanced mode.
 See section 9.4.8 for more information about this.